Kushal-Mangla/Science-2-A-1/q2/readme.md

 The theoretical probability of the difference random walk reaching 0 after N steps is zero when (N + a - b) is odd and non-zero when it's even.
 Since (a - b) = -14 is even, meetings are possible only when N is even, which is consistent with the simulation results.

+### Mathematical Insights

+- **Parity Constraint**: The simulation confirms that a walker can only return to their starting position when the number of steps has the same parity as twice the distance from the origin.
+- **Recurrence Property**: The meeting probability approaching 1 demonstrates that 1D random walks are recurrent, meaning two walkers will almost surely meet given enough time.
+- **Diffusion Rate**: The rate of increase in meeting probability reflects the diffusion properties of random walks, where the expected spread grows proportionally to the square root of the number of steps.

 ## Conclusion

 The random walk simulations demonstrate several key properties of these stochastic processes:

+- **Parity Constraint**: A walker can only return to their starting position after an even number of steps if the displacement from origin is even (as in our case with a = -2).

-- **Return to Origin**: The probability of returning to the origin shows strong dependence on the parity of the number of steps and generally decreases as the number of steps increases.
+- **Recurrence Property**: Two random walkers in 1D will eventually meet with probability approaching 1 as the number of steps increases.

+- **Statistical Nature**: While individual trajectories are unpredictable, their collective behavior follows predictable patterns.

-- **Meeting Probability**: The probability of two walkers meeting increases with the number of steps, approaching a limiting value for large N. This probability depends on both the initial separation and the parity of the sum of initial positions and number of steps.
+- **Meeting Probability Growth**: The probability of two walkers meeting increases with the number of steps, approaching 1 for large N, confirming the recurrent property of 1D random walks.

-- **Statistical Nature**: The results highlight the statistical nature of random walks - while individual trajectories are unpredictable, their collective behavior follows predictable patterns.

-- **Parity Constraints**: Both scenarios demonstrate the importance of parity constraints in random walks, where certain outcomes are impossible depending on the parity of various parameters.

 These simulations provide numerical validation of theoretical results from random walk theory and demonstrate the power of Monte Carlo methods in studying stochastic processes.
+The results have applications in modeling diffusion processes, financial markets, and various physical phenomena.

 ## Code Implementation Overview